Member login

 blank

-NORTH ISLAND: Your doctor can provide you with a Special Authority Number and a prescription for up to 3 months supply of a specific range of gluten free products such as gluten free flour/bread mix and pasta.
-This can be taken to your local pharmacy to fulfill.
+NORTH and SOUTH ISLAND: Your doctor or dietitian can provide you with a Special Authority Number and a prescription for up to 3 months supply of a specific range of gluten-free products such as gluten-free flour or bread mix.
+This can be taken to your local pharmacy to fulfil.

 Get Involved